alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 - `node-label` additional node label.

-Every installer execution creates a working directory named after `<node-name>-<node-host>` where logs and stages progress is saved.
+Every installer execution creates a working directory named after `.installations/<node-name>-<node-host>` where logs and stages progress is saved.
 Every log file is named after the timestamp of the installation start.

 ## Stages